OS virtualization and emulation on Android

-Desktop virtualization

-Desktop virtualization apps are the least resource and space intensive compared to other virtualization types, since the Operating System that is being displayed on the Android device is actually located on another computer on the local network or elsewhere like on the internet.
-Depending upon how the desktop virtualization app works, they use RDP or can use another protocol of their own.
-Most business oriented desktop virtualization apps require specific types of equipment or services in order for the app to fully function.
-For example, VMware Horizon Client requires specific VMware equipment for the app to work.

-A major downside that desktop virtualization apps have compared to other types of virtualization or emulation technologies is that they require a network connection to the server as stated previously above.

 Platform virtualization

 Platform virtualization allows more leverage to the developer as anything that relates to the guest operating system only affects the guest operating system, and not the host operating system.
 Due to this it is possible for the guest operating system to be rooted, where as the host operating system remains unrooted.
 Due to the nature of platform virtualization and the fact that it can virtualize a rooted guest OS, it has a greater advantage over emulators as it can run applications or utilize packages that require access to the underlying system itself.

 As with all platform virtualization software and applications, they take up a lot of resources of the host in order to do the virtualization.